Gender affirming hormone treatment

 17beta-oestradiol (brand name Estradot), is available as a patch, usually re-applied twice a week.

 Progesterone is a secondary sex hormone which some people take in addition to oestrogen.
 Progesterone enhances breast development in cisgender women and causes “gynocomastia” (breast development) in cisgender men.
 However, due to a lack of trans-specific research, there is currently no medical indication for progesterone in treating trans women.
 As a result, most healthcare providers in NZ will not prescribe progesterone.

-· Progesterone is available in NZ as micronised Progesterone (brand names Utrogestan or Prometrium), a capsule pill which can be taken orally, sublingually, or rectally.
+Progesterone is available in NZ as micronised Progesterone (brand names Utrogestan or Prometrium), a capsule pill which can be taken orally, sublingually, or rectally.
+Progesterone is also available in a cream which can be bought from compounding pharmacies.
 Oral delivery is not recommended as it can have a greater chance of causing side effects such as drowsiness, and sublingual delivery can be hard due to the bad taste of the oil in the capsule.

 Progesterone is sometimes taken cyclically (referred to as “cycling”) i.e. for a set duration of days every month, in combination with lowering the dose of oestrogen during this period, in order to mimic the ovarian secretion of the hormone as seen in menstruating people.
 Some endocrinologists have indicated that this method is very effective, however some people find that cycling can cause side effects such as mood swings.